CalHenry/job-scraper-llm-comparison/README.md

 Let's detail the git diff.

-**1.** Content is the same for both as well as small differences that don't have a major impact on the meaning.
+**1.** Content is the same for both as well as small differences that don't have any impact on the meaning.
 ![small_diff_and_normal](screenshots/small_diff_and_normal.png)

-**2.** Major issues from the LLM: missing blocks of content from the bigger sections: Missions.
+**2.** Major issue from the LLM: missing blocks of content from the bigger sections: Missions.
 The big red part is not found in the LLM output.
 ![missing_content](screenshots/missing_content_missions.png)

 **3.** the LLM sometimes simplifies the information and thus misses some of the content.